MhAliCakmak/MhAliCakmak/README.md

 Hey there 👋

 I work in the fields of Blockchain technology, dApp, DeFi.
 I have an innovative personality that does not lose its researcher spirit in the field of Blockchain.
-I am confident in leadership and project management .
+I am confident in leadership and project management and I am Blockchain Developer in Rens token office.

 Want to know more about me?
 [Check out my portfolio.](http://mehmetalicakmak.renderforestsites.com)